inprod/python-ldap_paged_search/README.rst

 ldap_paged_search is a python library to easily perform LDAP queries with more than 1000 results, or to break down queries into smaller result sets.

-Many LDAP servers will not allow queries with over 1000 results unless the queries are paged.
+Many LDAP servers will not return more than 1000 results unless paged requests are used.
 The existing python ldap library does support pageing, but requires some not very intuitive coding to perform it.
 This library is simply a wrapper for that code.

 Its interface is also slightly easier to perform queries than the LDAP library it wraps.